About me

 He was awarded NSF CAREER Award in 2024, and awarded Statistics in Physical Engineering Sciences (SPES) Award from ASA in 2019.
 He is currently an associate editor for Technometrics and The New England Journal of Statistics in Data Science.

 Chih-Li Sung received a Ph.D. at the Stewart School of Industrial & Systems Engineering at Georgia Tech in 2018.
 He was jointly advised by Profs.
 C. F. Jeff Wu and Benjamin Haaland.
-He also received a B.S in applied mathematics and an M.S. in statistics from National Tsing Hua University in 2008 and 2010, respectively.
+He also received a B.S in applied mathematics and an M.S. in statistics from National Tsing Hua University, Taiwan, in 2008 and 2010, respectively.

 News